 Charles Sumner Greene - Greene, along with his brother Henry Mather Greene, established the architectural firm of Greene and Greene in Pasadena.
 Together the brothers developed the Craftsman style of architecture into a high art.
-D.L.
-James engaged Charles Greene in 1918 to design a home on a rocky bluff overlooking the Pacific Ocean in the Carmel Highlands.
-Charles Greene Charles Greene left Pasadena and settled in Carmel, where he built his own home and studio on Lincoln Street.
+When D.L.
+James engaged Greene in 1914 to design a home on a rocky bluff overlooking the Pacific Ocean, Charles Greene left Pasadena and settled in Carmel.
+Retiring in Carmel about 1916, he built his own home and studio on Lincoln Street.
 Greene was a member of the Civic Committee of the Arts and Crafts Club and in 1921 designed the War Memorial Arch at San Carlos and Ocean Avenue.
-He was also one of Carmel's first Planning Commissioners.
 His daughter Bettie built stables on Junipero and Fifth streets which were razed in 1958.